nest/nest-simulator/doc/htmldoc/hpc/threading.rst

 The smallest unit of executable program is known as a thread and is a virtual component.

-We can adjust the number of :ref:`MPI processes <mpi_process>` and threads, but the product of the two  must be the total number of cores.
+We can adjust the number of :ref:`MPI processes <mpi_process>` and threads, but the product of the two should be the total number of cores.
 For example, with 8 cores, we can have 2 processes and 4 threads per process or 1 process with 8 threads.
 In NEST, we recommend only having one thread per core.

-We can control the number and placement of threads with programs like `OpenMP <https://www.openmp.org/>`_.
+We can control the number and placement of threads with programs that implement standards such as `OpenMP <https://www.openmp.org/>`_.

+For a detailed investigation, we recommend reading Kurth et al. 2022 [1]_.

 .. seealso::